5 Award Compliance Mistakes That Could Cost Your Business Thousands

 Say a cafe under the Restaurant Award sends casuals home early twice a week, paying for 1.5 hours instead of the 2-hour minimum:

 Build minimum engagement rules into your rostering system.
-If your roster shows a shift shorter than the minimum engagement period for that award, either extend it to meet the minimum or do not roster the shift at all.
+If a shift is shorter than the award minimum, either extend it or do not roster it.

 Mistake 4: Failing to Update Rates After the Annual Wage Review